 Bloodroot (Sanguinaria canadensis) is one of the earliest native woodland wildflowers, gracing the spring garden with broad, distinctively lobed leaves and pristine white-petaled flowers to about 6 inches tall.
 The bloom season is short but a highlight of the early show.
 The leaves die back to the ground in midsummer.
 Partial to full shade; moist, humus-rich soil is ideal.
 Reportedly hardy in Zones 3 to 8.

-I collected these seeds in late May and early June of 2021.
-Each packet will contain at least 15 seeds, along with a small amount of moist vermiculite (see the Germination Information section).
-There will likely be only 2 or 3 packets available this year.
+2021-collected seeds sold out.
+I plan to collect again in late May to early June of 2022.
+Each packet contains at least 15 seeds, along with a small amount of moist vermiculite (see the Germination Information section).
 Provenance is Milford Township, Bucks County, Pennsylvania.

 Please read the germination information as well before ordering.